If you’ve written an excellent memoir and search for the best memoir publishers, you’re in the right place.

-Memoirs are non-fiction narrative writings, and not every publishing house is interested in publishing them.
-To increase your chances of getting your work out there, try contacting as many as possible on this list.
+Memoirs belong to the non-fiction narrative writing genre, and not every publishing house is interested in getting them into the market.
+To increase your chances of getting published without the help of literary agents, try contacting the publishers mentioned below.

 1. City Lights